What is the NFI-ODCE Index?

 - Domain.
 At least 95% of the market value of real estate must be invested in the U.S.

 - Property Types.
-At least 75% of the market value of real estate must be invested in office, industrial, apartment and retail properties.
+At least 75% of the market value of real estate must be invested in office, industrial, apartment and retail property types.

 - Stabilized.
-At least 75% of its gross assets must be invested in properties that are 75% or more leased.
+At least 75% of the fund’s gross assets must be invested in properties that are 75% or more leased.

 - Leverage.
-Leverage is limited to 35% of the market value of total assets.
+Leverage is limited to 35% of the market value of total gross assets.

 - Diversification.
 No more than 60% of the market value of real estate may be invested in one property type, and must be invested in three of the four main property types, with a minimum of 5% in each of the three types.
 No more than 65% in one geographic region.

-Funds in the ODCE Index must also comply with the NCREIF PREA Reporting Standards, including annual audits, quarterly valuations, and time-weighted returns.
+Funds in the NFI-ODCE must also comply with the NCREIF PREA Reporting Standards, including annual external appraisals and audits, quarterly valuations, and time-weighted returns.